STRUCTURE

 THEATRE GAMES

-The individual lesson plans begin with a theatre game, so you have sixteen games to
+The lesson begins with a theatre game.
+There are sixteen games to choose from in Theatre Games

 The Mediator

-The first exercise in the "Theatre Games" page, by Augusto Boal, is arguably the most important of all.
-Participants act out the Bully, the Victim, and the Mediator.
+The first game is by Augusto Boal, arguably the most important of all, where participants act out the Bully, the Victim, and the Mediator.
 Which of the three would you rather be?
+I'd have students do this often during the year, followed by improvisations.
+In how many ways can one react to a conflict?

 The Cartoon Run